Doxuno

 NON-SOLICITATION

-For a period of twelve (12) months following termination of employment, the Employee shall not, directly or indirectly: (a) solicit, canvass, approach, or accept work from any client or customer of the Employer with whom the Employee had material contact or dealings in the twelve (12) months preceding termination, for the purpose of providing services competitive with those of the Employer; or (b) solicit, recruit, entice, or attempt to employ any employee, contractor, or consultant of the Employer with whom the Employee had contact during employment.
-This non-solicitation obligation protects the Employer's client goodwill and team stability, and has been upheld by South African courts in Rawlins v Caravantruck (Pty) Ltd 1993 (1) SA 537 (A).
+For a period of twelve (12) months following termination of employment, the Employee shall not, directly or indirectly: (a) solicit, canvass, approach or accept work from any client or customer of the Employer with whom the Employee had material contact or dealings in the twelve (12) months preceding termination, for the purpose of providing services competitive with those of the Employer; or (b) solicit, recruit, entice or attempt to employ any employee, contractor or consultant of the Employer with whom the Employee had material contact during employment.
+This non-solicitation obligation protects the Employer's client goodwill and team stability — recognised as a protectable interest by the Supreme Court of Appeal in Rawlins v Caravantruck (Pty) Ltd 1993 (1) SA 537 (A).
+The Employee acknowledges that the strength of client relationships and the value of team cohesion is, in itself, a protectable interest distinct from confidential information.

 6.